The magnitude of odd balls via Hankel determinants of reverse Bessel polynomials: Introduction

 There are many ways to define this sequence, but we can take the recursion relation as a definition:

-A standard reference for these polynomials is Grosswald~\cite{Grosswald:BesselPolynomials}, but wikipedia~\cite{wikipedia:BesselPolynomial} is as good a place as any to learn about them; note that the indexing used can vary from author to author, here we have taken the version which forms a Sheffer sequence.
+A standard reference for these polynomials is Grosswald~\cite{Grosswald:BesselPolynomials}, but Wikipedia~\cite{wikipedia:BesselPolynomial} is as good a place as any to learn about them; note that the indexing used can vary from author to author: here, we have taken the version which forms a Sheffer sequence.
 These reverse Bessel polynomials are related to the functions $\psi_i\colon(0,\infty)\to \R$ of Barcel\'o and Carbery~\cite{BarceloCarbery} by $\chi_i(R)=e^RR^{2i}\psi_i(R)$ --- see Proposition~\ref{prop:chiAndpsi} --- and are related to the modified spherical Bessel functions~\cite[Section~10]{NIST:DLMF} by $\chi_i(R)=\frac{2}{\pi} e^R R^{i+1}k_{i-1}(R)$.

-Now we should see what a Hankel determinant is.
+Now let us see what a Hankel determinant is.
 If $(\alpha_i)_{i=0}^\infty$ is a sequence of elements in a commutative ring, then, for $p=0,1,2,\dots$, the $p$th \define{Hankel determinant} of the sequence is the determinant \(\det[\alpha_{i+j}]_{i,j=0}^p\), that is the determinant of the matrix with constant anti-diagonals: